pfheatwole/thesis/source/foil_geometry.rst

 * Roll-yaw coupling

 Basic model
 ===========

-..
-Introduce the "basic equation" that uses `r_LE/O`

-Choosing to model a foil using *wing sections* means that the wing surfaces are defined by 2D airfoils.
-By convention, airfoil coordinates are defined in a 2D airfoil-local coordinate system where the leading edge defines the origin and the airfoil :math:`x`-axis lies along the chord line.
-To create the section profile, the 2D airfoil coordinates must be converted into a 3D section-local coordinate system, then scaled, positioned, and oriented relative to the foil coordinate system.
-It is conventional to share the origin between the airfoil and section coordinate systems, and specify the section position using the section leading edge.
+Choosing to model a foil using *wing sections* means that the surfaces are defined by 2D airfoils.
+The 2D airfoil curves must be converted into a 3D section-local coordinate system, then scaled, positioned, and oriented relative to the foil coordinate system.

-..
-FIXME: now describe how that setup allows you compute the positions of points in a section.

 First, let :math:`P` represent any point in a wing section (such as points on the chord, mean camber line, or profile), and :math:`LE` be the leading edge of that section.
-In the `notation <_common_notation>`_ of this paper, a general equation for the position of that point :math:`P` with respect to the foil origin :math:`O`, written in terms of the foil coordinate system :math:`f`, is:
+It is conventional to share the origin between the airfoil and section coordinate systems, and specify the section position using the section leading edge, so using the `notation <_common_notation>`_ of this paper, a general equation for the position of that point :math:`P` with respect to the foil origin :math:`O`, written in terms of the foil coordinate system :math:`f`, is:

 ..
 Unparametrized (explicit geometry?) equation